 A lifelong issue cleared in a session

 The woman was in tears as she told the audience about the difficult relationship she had with her mother.
-She knew, from the family stories, that her
+She knew, from the family stories, that her mothers’ pregnancy with her had not been planned, nor was it a happy time for her mother.

 Using a timeline regression, Dr. Swack helped the woman go to the exact moment of the trauma and heal it on her timeline.
 She used a number of interventions to help including meridian tapping (EFT) for the trauma.
 The entire room was mesmerized.

 Over the course of the two-hour workshop, the woman went from muscle testing positive for a variety of traumas to testing that they were completely clear.
 By the end of the workshop, she reported feeling a greater sense of peace in her body and her mind.
 She had more positive cognitions (thoughts) about the relationship with her mother and herself.
-She she completed one full piece of work and felt calm and at ease.
+She completed one full piece of work and felt calm and at ease.

 Can you trust it?

 Energy psychology asks clients to rate their subjective experience after every intervention.
-This is the clients “subjective report of disturbance”.
+This is the client’s “subjective report of disturbance”.
 For example: How disturbing is this memory on a scale of 1-10 right now if 0 is no disturbance and 10 is the most disturbing thing you can imagine.
 The goal is to begin wherever the client is and continue until you reach a [sud’s] of 0.
-We do not stop working on the issue until we reach 0 disturbance.
+We do not stop working on the issue until we reach 0 disturbances.

 Most traditional therapy sessions do not get measured, nor do they [usually] leave the client with a sense of peace or accomplishment.
 Anyone who has ever had therapy knows that it can take many sessions if not longer to fully resolve an issue.
 While most therapy is often thought of as difficult, or emotionally painful, this woman’s pain seemed to dissolve in the course of the session.